NGSAnalysisOnBeocatClass/in_class_problems/Lecture3.md

 When a sequencing run is done you get many fastq files.
 I have tested the code above many times and it works to convert new Illumina paired end read headers to the older format that end in `/1` or `/2`.

+When creating a new comple filename or string with variables you should braken your variable with curly bracketts (e.g. `~/output/${BASE}_header.fastq`).

 Your shell script should run using the following command:

 ```